jmcgrath207/FeatureRequestAngularJSFlask/README.md

 ### Linux Environment variables

 ### On Build
-On Build you can set different variables to allow
+On Build, you can set different variables to allow

-For example you can disable Root ssh login when you build the docker image.
+For example, you can disable Root ssh login when you build the Docker image.

 ```bash
 SSH_ROOT_LOGIN=False